chongdashu/marknotes/README.md

 ## Status

-This project is in-development, though it works.
+This project is in-development, though it works.A

+## Preview
+A working preview of this is available over [here](http://people.csail.mit.edu/marknotes/).

 ## How to use
 Just launch `index.html` in your browser, and begin typing in the text field.
 The markdown will automatically be previewed on the right hand side.